moinaaaaa/Pixel_Box/ReadMe.txt

 All of the art for this program has been made using GIMP.

-in case his wasnt clear enough: move through Systems with the arrow keys, klick with your mosue to choose a rom
+in case his wasnt clear enough: move through Systems with the arrow keys, klick with your mouse to choose a rom if you have a lot of roms you may need to move with the  up/down arrows to see all of them you can move the mouse using the wasd buttons and also press with the x button

-Big thanks to the creators of the Emulators used in this verion (in no particular order):
+Big thanks to the creators of the Emulators used in this version (in no particular order):

 mGBA - endrift (https://mgba.io)
 duckstation - stenzek (https://duckstation.org)